With 5% on every outdoor kit sale, the REI affiliate program gives you a steady commission when your crowd goes shopping.

 Monthly payments work fine once you’re established, but the drawn-out cycle between a sale and seeing the funds arrive can take the wind out of your sails early on.

-I learned this during my old Black Friday campaigns—months can pass before earnings show up while your bills pile up is seriously deflating.
+I learned this during my old Black Friday campaigns.
+Months can pass before earnings show up, while your bills pile up.
+It’s seriously deflating.

 5% Flat Rate – Solid, Not Flashy